Strong Consistency and Rate of Convergence of Switched Least Squares System Identification for Autonomous Markov Jump

 \section{Introduction}

-\paragraph{Switched Linear Systems} Switched linear systems (SLS) are a good approximation of non-linear time-varying systems arising in various applications including networked control systems \citep{deaecto2014discrete} and cyber-physical systems \citep{de2015input,cetinkaya2018analysis}.
-There is a rich literature on the stability analysis (e.g., \cite{fang1994almost, fang1997new,costa2006discrete}) and optimal control (e.g., \cite{chizeck1986discrete}) of SLS.
+Markov jump linear systems (MJS) are a good approximation of non-linear time-varying systems arising in various applications including networked control systems \cite{deaecto2014discrete} and cyber-physical systems \cite{de2015input,cetinkaya2018analysis}.
+There is a rich literature on the stability analysis (e.g., \cite{fang1994almost, fang1997new,costa2006discrete}) and optimal control (e.g., \cite{chizeck1986discrete}) of MJS.
 However, most of the literature assumes that the system model is known.
-The problem of system identification, i.e., identifying the dynamics from data, has not received much attention.
+The question of system identification, i.e., identifying the dynamics from data, has not received much attention in this setup.

-\paragraph{System Identification} The problem of identifying the system model from data is a key component for control synthesis for both offline control methods and online control methods including adaptive control and reinforcement learning \citep{goodwin1980discrete}.
-A commonly used method for system identification is the least squares method. \cite{lai1982least} provide asymptotic rates of convergence and establish strong consistency of least squares method for regression.
-These results have been extended to autonomous linear systems by \cite{lai1985asymptotic} and ARMAX systems in \cite{chen1986convergence, chen1987optimal, lai1986extended}.
-See Chapter~6 of \cite{caines2018linear} for a unified overview.
+The problem of identifying the system model from data is a key component for control synthesis for both offline control methods and online control methods including adaptive control and reinforcement learning \cite{goodwin1980discrete,ljung1998system}.
+There are four main approaches for system identification of linear systems: (i)~maximum likelihood estimation which maximizes the likelihood function of the unknown parameter given the observation (e.g. see \cite{rissanen1979strong}); (ii)~minimum prediction error methods which minimize the estimation error (residual process) according to some loss function (e.g. see \cite{ljung1976consistency,caines1976prediction}); (iii)~subspace methods, which find a minimum state space realization given the input, output data (e.g. see \cite{ho1966effective,10.1007/978-94-009-8546-9_10}); (iv)~least squares method which estimates the unknown parameter by considering the model as a regression problem (e.g. see \cite{lai1985asymptotic,caines2018linear}).

-These classical results provide asymptotic convergence guarantees.
-In recent years, there has been a significant interest in the machine learning community to establish finite-time convergence guarantees for system identification under a variety of assumptions \citep{faradonbeh2020optimism,faradonbeh2018finite, abbasi2011regret,faradonbeh2020input,simchowitz2018learning,oymak2019non,zheng2021sample,lale2020logarithmic}.

-\paragraph{System Identification for Switched Linear Systems} System identification of SLS has received less attention in the literature.
-There is some work on designing asymptotically stable controllers for unknown SLS \citep{caines1985optimal,caines1995adaptive,xue2001necessary} but these papers do not established rates of convergence for system identification.
-The problem of identification of SLSs using set membership identification has been investigated in \cite{ozay2015set, hespanhol2020statistical}.
-There are few recent results which establish high probability rates of converge for different models of SLS for subspace methods \citep{sarkar2019nonparametric} and least-square methods \citep{sattar2021identification}.
-We provide a detailed comparison with these papers in Sec.~\ref{sec:discussion}.
+These methods differ in terms of structural assumptions on the model (e.g. system order), hypotheses on the stochastic process, and convergence properties and guarantees.